 Instructions

-- Peel the shallots and then slice them thin enough, but not too thin and preferably cut in the same direction and the same thickness so they will cook evenly.
-Place the sliced shallots in a pot of water and let it soak for about 10 minutes.
-Drain off the water and place in a shallow plate and let it air dry.
-Toss with some salt
+- Peel the shallots and then slice them thin enough, but not too thin and preferably cut in the same direction and the same thickness, about 1/16 inch (about 1.5 mm) so they will cook evenly.
+Use a mandolin slicer if you have one.
+You will have evenly sliced shallots

-- When they are completely cool, store in a glass container if you have with tight lid and I always store them in the refrigerator and they can be kept for a long time, almost indefinitely if I say, but that never happens because we go over them too fast 🙂
+- When they have cooled down completely, store them in a glass container if you have with a tight lid and I always store them in the refrigerator and they can be kept for months, but that never happens because we go over them too fast 🙂

 6 comments